Skip to main content

 According to the Education Act, compulsory pre-primary education lasts 1 year, or, in the case of children with postponement of the commencement of schooling, two years.
 The obligation applies to children from the beginning of the school year (September) following the day they reach the age of 5 years up to the beginning of their compulsory school attendance.

 If in justified cases parents choose individual education for their child, they announce this fact to the school head of the nursery school (mateřská škola) which admitted the child to pre-primary education.
-The parent or guardian of a child attending pre-primary education in other forms (i.e., preparatory class (přípravná třída) of a basic school, preparatory stage of a special basic school (přípravný stupeň základní školy speciální) or foreign school in Czechia) should also announce this fact to the head teacher principal of the catchment nursery school.
+The parent or legal representative of a child attending pre-primary education in other forms (i.e., preparatory class (přípravná třída) of a basic school, preparatory stage of a special basic school (přípravný stupeň základní školy speciální) or foreign school in Czechia) should also announce this fact to the head teacher principal of the catchment nursery school.

-If a child should be educated individually, its parent or guardian is obliged, as in other cases, to enrol it in pre-primary education.
+If a child should be educated individually, its parent or legal representative is obliged, as in other cases, to enrol it in pre-primary education.
 Then he/she must tell the head teacher principal of the nursery school which admitted the child that it will be educated individually.
 If the individual education is supposed to last most of the school year, he/she must provide notification of this at the latest three months before the beginning of the school year.
 During the school year the individual education can start only from the day the notification is delivered to the head teacher principal.

 • the first name (or names), family name, birth number, and place of residence of the child (in the case of a foreigner, the place of residence of the child)